Meet Brett Hatfield | Tampa Wedding Videographer & Filmmaker

 And the energy around you on your wedding day matters even more.

 I film weddings as real stories rather than highlight reels.
-After filming more than 700 weddings worldwide and over 300 across Tampa Bay, I focus on authentic vows, natural moments, and cinematic storytelling.
+After filming more than 700 weddings worldwide and over 300 across Tampa Bay, my focus is on authentic vows, natural moments, and cinematic storytelling.

 Couples who want a wedding film that feels honest and timeless — not trendy and disposable — tend to connect with this approach.